nich-mctishe/node-seeder/README.md

 }
 ```

-Normally, it is best to run the seeder as the server is initiated, as it will scan the database for implementations and seed any template that isn't already present. a sample setup (in express) may be as follows
+Normally, it's best to run the seeder when the server is initiated, as it will scan the database for implementations and seed any template that isn't already present each time the server is reloaded. a sample setup (in express) may be as follows

 ```
 const express = require('express')